-Maps provides users with a high level of functionality, satisfying all of the above use cases through the construction of many back-end and front-end innovations.
-We use it both to host existing gridded satellite imagery such as that generated by AfSIS through CIESIN, as well as predictive maps generated by QED’s machine learning crew.
+Maps satisfies all of these objectives through many back-end and front-end innovations.
+We use Maps both to host existing gridded satellite imagery, such as that generated by AfSIS through CIESIN, as well as predictive maps generated by AI.